What Makes a Good RPG Rulebook?

 Layer 3, Navigation: Finding the Rule Before Momentum Dies

-Rule arguments follow a familiar pattern: one person describes an action, another is unsure how it works and the GM grabs the rulebook.
+Rule arguments follow a pattern: one person describes an action, another is unsure how it works and the GM grabs the rulebook.
 The game pauses, and how long it stays paused depends on how easy it is to find the answer in the book.

-Navigation means using the rulebook as a real-time tool when the pressure is on.
+Navigation means using the rulebook as a tool when the pressure is on.
 The layout, information structure, and consistent terminology all matter.
 A well-designed book lets the GM rely on its vocabulary, using one term for each mechanic and never switching to a casual synonym.
 For example if a rule says “your next turn,” it should always mean the same thing.

 A fragmented ruleset is where things go wrong.
 To resolve a single action, like surprising an enemy in a dimly lit hallway, you might need to check a paragraph in Chapter 2, a lighting modifier in Chapter 5, and a condition explanation in Appendix A. If the layout focuses more on storytelling than on quick scanning it gets even harder, hiding important mechanics inside long blocks of flavor text that the GM has to dig through during the game.